 Disclosure of Client Information.
 Client Information about you or any former client is only disclosed as authorized by you or as permitted by law.
 For example, we may provide copies of your client statements to a third party if you request or authorize such release, or we may be required to provide Client Information pursuant to a subpoena or other legal mandate.
 Client Information about you or any former client is also disclosed to entities, whether or not affiliated with us, that help us to administer, maintain, and service your accounts.
 Also, unless we are contractually prohibited, Client Information about you may also be provided to our other financial services affiliates, including other asset management affiliates, in order to assist us, or them, in providing or offering products and services to you.
-However, we will not share Client Information for marketing purposes with affiliates or non-affiliates with respect to any natural person or Retail Managed Account clients even if they may be considered institutional clients.
+However, we will not share Client Information for marketing purposes with affiliates or non-affiliates with respect to any natural person or Retail Managed Account Program clients even if they may be considered institutional clients.
 Our institutional policy is, of course, subject to any contractual prohibitions on our ability to share Client Information for marketing purposes and any other client-imposed restrictions on this practice.

 Protecting Client Information.
-We provide access to Client Information only to those employees and agents (which can include affiliates and non-affiliates) who need the information to perform services for you or functions on your behalf, as well as those affiliates who may be involved in providing or offering services to you, as described above.
+We provide access to Client Information only to those employees and agents (which can include affiliates and non-affiliates) who need the information to perform services for you or functions on your behalf, as well as those affiliates who may be involved in providing or offering services to you, as described above including support staff required to do mandatory reporting, provide system security, and internal compliance functions.
 Be assured that we maintain physical, electronic, and procedural security measures that comply with federal regulations to safeguard Client Information.